camunda/feel-scala/CONTRIBUTING.md

 * `docs` - changes in the documentation, readme, etc.
 * `style` - apply code styles
 * `build` - changes to the build (e.g. to Maven's `pom.xml`)
-* `ci` - changes to the CI (e.g. to GitHub related configs)
+* `ci` - changes to the CI (e.g. to GitHub-related configs)

-## Public API and Backwards Compatibility
+## Public API and backward compatibility

-Changes to the following code and concepts are considered breaking changes in the sense of semantic versioning.
-That means, if you want to make such a change, this must result in a new major version of this library.
-For any such change, both teams maintaining this codebase (Zeebe and Runtime) must be informed and accept the change.
-This allows us to make sure both teams will be able to work with a new major release and no team gets "locked out".
+The FEEL engine is integrated into Camunda 7 and Camunda 8.
+It's important to keep the public API stable and stay backward compatible to avoid breaking the integration in Camunda 7/8 or the userspace (i.e. the application that uses FEEL expressions).

+Concrete:
-* The API of the following classes must remain binary backwards compatible
+* The API of the following classes must remain binary backward compatible
   * Any class in a package namespace that does not contain `impl`, especially
     * `FeelEngine`
     * The custom function mechanism